yardsale8/stat110_book/_sources/IntroToData/SummarizingData/SummarizingData.rst

 We will spend a considerable amount of time in this course trying to decide if a value is unusually large or unusually small.
-For example, if we were trying to determine if the hiring practices in a school disctrict are discriminatory, we will need to determine if the school hires an unusually low number of African-American teachers.
+For example, if we were trying to determine if the hiring practices in a school district are discriminatory, we will need to determine if the school hires an unusually low number of African-American teachers.